Molokai beaches

 The Friendly Island

-Molokai is called the Friendly Island in Hawaii, they even have a market called Friendly Market.
+Molokai is called the Friendly Island in Hawaii; they even have a market called Friendly Market.
 I wanted to put it to the test; just how friendly were the people?
-I decided to test this friendly title by spending an hour walking around the 2 block Main Street and see what happened – would I make friends?
+I decided to test this friendly title by spending an hour walking around the two blocks of Main Street and seeing what happened.
+Would I make friends?
 I encountered a couple of guys selling fish from their truck.
-They were indeed friendly telling me all about the fish and where they caught it on the island and asking me about myself.
-I walked to the Friendly Market where the check-out clerk asked me if I was a photographer when she saw the huge camera around my neck.
+They were indeed friendly, telling me all about the fish and where they caught it on the island, and they asked me about myself.
+I walked to the Friendly Market, where the check-out clerk asked me if I was a photographer when she saw the huge camera around my neck.
 We chatted for a bit as I paid for my oatmeal and left.

 fish market molokai